 Human Resources Department

-Kristine has been employed by the County of Kalamazoo for over 25 years.
-Today, Kristine serves as the Human Resources Director.
-In this position, Kristine advises executive leadership, supervisors and employees on conflict resolution, disciplinary matters, and all other supervisory issues; develops, maintains and interprets personnel policies and procedures for County operations and collective bargaining agreements; directs Human Resources Department staff and functions; develops and directs all Human Resources workflows, documentation, and practices; directs the development and coordination of the employee training program; and coordinates labor negotiations.
-For 19 years prior, Kristine served in a variety of positions within the County’s criminal justice system.
-From 2004-2014, she served as the Administrator for the Kalamazoo County Prosecutor's Office.
-As Administrator, she was responsible for managing over 20 non-attorney staff; provided oversight of the Office's $4+ million budget; coordinated grant applications and contracts; and managed the technological needs of the office.
-From 2000-2004, she served as the Coordinator for the Kalamazoo Criminal Justice Council (KCJC) and served as the Program Assistant of the Kalamazoo County Adult Drug Treatment Court from 1995-2000.
-Kristine graduated cum laude from Western Michigan University (WMU) with a Bachelor's Degree in Psychology and Sociology and a Master's Degree in Public Administration.
+Kristine has been employed by Kalamazoo County Government for over 25 years.
+Today, as the Human Resources Director, Kristine advises executive leadership and supervisors on conflict resolution, disciplinary matters, and all other supervisory issues; develops, maintains, and interprets personnel policies and procedures for County operations and collective bargaining agreements; directs Human Resources Department staff and functions; develops and directs all Human Resources workflows, documentation, and practices; directs the development and coordination of the employee training program; and coordinates labor negotiations.
+Previously, Kristine served as the Administrator for the Kalamazoo County Prosecutor's Office, where she was responsible for managing all non-attorney staff; providing oversight of the Office's multi-million dollar budget; coordinating grant applications and contracts; and managing the technological needs of the office.
+Kristine graduated cum laude from Western Michigan University (WMU) with a Bachelor's Degree in Psychology and Sociology, and she obtained her Master's Degree in Public Administration from WMU.

 Jean Michaud has a Bachelor of Applied Science, Business Administration degree from Davenport College.
-Previous to arriving at Kalamazoo County, she had extensive Human Resources experience in the manufacturing environment.
+Before arriving at Kalamazoo County, she had extensive Human Resources experience in the manufacturing environment.
 In 2006, Jean started with the County as the Benefits Specialist.
-In this role, she helped the active and retiree population to better understand their benefits and to work with County Administration to ensure a great benefit package for active employees and retirees.
+In this role, she helped the active and retiree population understand their benefits and worked with County Administration to ensure an excellent benefits package for active employees and retirees.
 In July 2017, she was promoted to the Deputy HR Director position.
-In this position, she focuses on plan design for the health benefit system, statistical reports for the Human Resources Department, governmental reporting, unemployment compensation administration, supervision of HR staff, and serving as the primary contact for employees related to disciplinary/termination issues.
+In this position, she focuses on plan design for the health benefits system, statistical reports for the Human Resources Department, governmental reporting, unemployment compensation administration, supervision of HR staff, and serving as the primary contact for employees related to disciplinary/termination issues.